Hello Planning Mashers!

-If you ever wondered why would you use printables, or how to add them to your Bullet Journal – you’re in the right place.
+If you ever wondered why would you use Bullet Journal printables, or how to add them to your Bullet Journal – you’re in the right place.

-Today we will discuss everything you need to know to start getting all the benefits of using printables.
+Today we will discuss everything you need to know to get all the benefits of using printables.

 Let’s get to it then!

 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small commission.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

 What Are Bullet Journal Printables?

 They are spreads already designed for your BuJo, which you need to just print out and add to your journal.

 Here are some of the main reasons I use them: